CodeWithPrint25/encryption-test/README.md

 # 🔒 Voldemort.py — My File Locking Project

 Hi!
-I’m 10 years old and I made this so I can learn how to lock and unlock files with Python.
+My Name is Seth and I'm 10 years old and I made this so I can learn how to lock and unlock files with Python.
 It’s just for fun and learning — not for being mean or hacking!

 ---